WaveCNV/WaveCNV-segmenter/README.md

 WaveSeq-segmenter-lite
 ======================

-Liter version of the segmenter.
+Lighter version of the segmenter.
 Requires the user to install more software themselves